baseboxorg/jeffskinnerbox.github.io/content/ideas/making-your-raspberry-pi-accessable-from-anywhere.md

 Problem solve!
 Your home based RPi is now accessible anywhere you can get an Internet connection.

-But what if your Raspberry Pi is on some private network you can control, where you can't modify the firewall rules and foreword-ports?
+But what if your Raspberry Pi is on some private network you cannot control, where you can't modify the firewall rules and foreword-ports?
-A way around this is called reverse-tunneling.
+A way around this is called [reverse-tunneling][01].
 In reverse tunneling,
 you establish an encrypted connecting out of the RPi, onto the Internet to a third party server.
 This third party then accepts connections from you and passes your incoming connection onto the reverse tunnel back to the RPi, just as you would have connected directly to it.

-Your tunnel connection is encrypted and secured via password (better yet ssh keys).
+Your tunnel connection is encrypted and secured via password (or better yet ssh keys).
 Your connect to the thrid party would also be encripted and password protected, giving you total end-to-end protection.
 The only difference is that you always connect to the third party to reach your RPi,